snowdriftcoop/snowdrift/GUIDE.md

 ===================

-Again, see our [Beginners' Guide](BEGINNERS.md) for the simplest setup if you have only minimal development experience.
+Again, see our [Beginners' Guide](BEGINNERS.md) for the simplest setup if you have only minimal development experience and are running Debian or Ubuntu GNU/Linux or a related derivative.
 The Beginners' Guide also has links to various support and learning resources.

 The details below specify more advanced and particular items.